 The wall between East Berlin and West Berlin came down in November, 1989, and now it is hard to imagine such an artificial barrier in what has become one cohesive, vibrant city.
 We frequently couldn't tell whether we were standing in what had been East Berlin or West Berlin unless we looked at the walk/don't walk signals on the traffic lights.
-East Berlin had a jaunty green man in a nice hat that is now a very popular icon on clothes and accessories.
-His time is limited, however, because whenever such a light breaks, he is replaced with the boring West German style.
+East Berlin had a jaunty green man in a nice hat that is now a very popular icon on clothes and access

 We have met several friends who visited West Berlin, and even East Berlin, during the cold war.
 They talk of finding a stark difference between the two countries.
 Conny talked of being able to view East Berlin from certain vantage points in West Berlin and seeing damage from World War II that no one had repaired even in the 1970's.
 The buildings that were constructed were plain and often unpainted, leaving the city very grey and bland.
 My friend Ulrike was able to visit East Berlin as a child because her family received a special invitation to visit relatives there.
 She said the shops had dead flies in the window, with nothing to sell on the shelves.
 Everyone who went to West Berlin on the train was instructed to keep their shades drawn as they weren't even allowed to look out on the East German countryside.
 These stories make it even more amazing to be in the unified city of Berlin now.